-Street Art is becoming more and more not only tolerated, but it is also actually being recognized and promoted – not exclusively in Rio de Janeiro.
-All over South America, Street Art it has a long tradition – as a medium where colors give the people a voice.
+Street Art is becoming more and more not only tolerated but also actually recognized and promoted – not exclusively in Rio de Janeiro.
+All over South America, Street Art has a long tradition – as a medium where colors give people a voice.

 I’m introducing Rita Wainer, Eduardo Kobra, and Jorge Selarón, three of the greatest urban artists that left ineradicable traces in Rio de Janeiro.

 Street Art is, obviously, artwork in public locations where the artist does not only speak his mind, but often also for his or her people.
 Today, also private property owners and investors are commissioning pieces.
 However, many muralists are still working illegally.
 Therefore, some artists choose to remain anonymous or work under a pseudonym.
 The most famous enigmatic urban artist is undoubtedly Banksy from the British city of Bristol.

 Street Art such as murals did not derive from graffiti.
 Just think of Mexican muralists like Diego Rivera who created murals long before the invention of spray cans.
 However, both are often connected and combined.
 Especially the illegally working artists are using spray paint, stencils, posters, and stickers.
 This way, they can quickly apply their piece – long before the cops enter the scene.

 Street Art often carries a social or political message – and sometimes it just doesn’t – especially when private investors commission the pieces.
 Is this a sellout?
 I don’t know.
 Obviously, there are different approaches to urban art.

 I personally enjoyed the urban art in Colombia the most since it is wild, anarchistic, angry, and rebellious.
 Compared to Bogotá, much of Rio’s street art is quite tamed; nevertheless, beautiful and exciting.
 So let me tell you the story of three ingenious artists.